LdesignMedia/moodle-docker-brew/README.md

 ```bash
 brew install ldesignmedia/moodledocker/moodle-docker
 ```
+More info about this packages can be found here: https://github.com/LdesignMedia/homebrew-moodle-docker

 > **Note:** The script automatically creates a directory at `~/.moodle-docker-brew` to store Moodle files and data.
 Using `moodle-docker destroy` will remove all data for a specific Moodle version.